JustinNew/DataScience/MachineLearning/README.md

 ### [Instacart Staffing Problem](https://tech.instacart.com/no-order-left-behind-no-shopper-left-idle-24ba0600f04f)

+  - Heuristic approach
+  - Monte Carlo
     - The idea is to simulate a lot of different variations of demand and supply, and solve for a set of staffing levels that minimizes idleness and lost deliveries costs across all of the simulation runs.

 ### Dynamic Pricing / Surge Pricing